 - Resolve conflicts and tackle challenging problems head-on.

-- Manage resources and advocate for your team’s needs.
+- Manage resources and go to bat for your team's needs.

 - Build team morale and a positive work culture.